ucsc-cgp/cloud-billing-report/gcp/README.md

 ## Development

-To run this script locally, you'll need a few things:
-* A `mysqldump` of the database that stores historical spend information (that this script accesses).
-If you don't have this, it may be sufficient to create a table for each account in `accounts.csv`.
-Store this file in a subdirectory named `db/`; `docker-compose` will automatically populate the database with this data.
-* GCP keys with access to billing data in GCS.
-You'll need to install the Google Cloud SDK (`brew cask install google-cloud-sdk` or something like that) and then do `gcloud auth login`.
+To run this script locally, you'll need Docker and access to billing data in GCS.
+You'll need to install the Google Cloud SDK (`brew cask install google-cloud-sdk` or something like that) then do `gcloud auth login`.
-* `docker-compose`

 Then:

-    $ docker-compose up --abort-on-container-exit --build

-will run the script.
-When run in this fashion, it will write the generated report to `report.html` instead of sending it to recipients.
-(You can control this by setting the `REPORT_DEBUG` environment variable.)

-You can generate a report for a certain date by setting the `REPORT_DATE` environment variable.
+    $ docker build -t report_gcp .
+    $ docker run \
+        -v (pwd)/report.html:/root/gcp-reporting/report.html \
+        -v ~/.config/gcloud/:/root/.config/gcloud/:ro \
+        -v (pwd)/cache/:/root/gcp-reporting/cache/ \
+        report_gcp

+.
+You can optionally specify a YYYY-MM-DD as an argument to generate a past report.

 ### Without docker-compose